ItWorksButGitHub

 Make the build fail before production does.

-Run ItWorksBut on pull requests, push SARIF into GitHub Code Scanning, or keep JSON output for your own automation.
+Run ItWorksBut on pull requests with --report, push SARIF into GitHub Code Scanning, or keep JSON output for your own automation.

 .github/workflows/itworksbut.yml